kupferlauncher/kupfer/Documentation/Quickstart.rst

 --no-splash     Launch without presenting main interface

+--list-plugins  Display a list of all available plugins

+--debug         Enable more verbose output that can help understanding
+                program operation.

 The following are generic options

 --help          Display usage information and help on how to configure
                 kupfer, as well as a list of available plugins, then exit.

 --version       Display version information and exit.

---debug         Enable more verbose output that can help understanding
-                program operation.

 CONFIGURATION
 =============